Improving the Chamberlin Digital State Variable Filter: An Improved Digital State Variable Filter

 This change requires us now to change the integrator equation slightly.
-Since it is important for us to continue to tap the filter state so not introduce an extra 1-sample delay, we should implement Eq.~\ref{eq:integtf2} in such a way which will allows us to preserve the feedback paths in the re-arranged Chamberlin design.
+Since it is important for us to continue to tap the filter state so to avoid an extra 1-sample delay, we should implement the transfer function of Eq.~\ref{eq:integtf2} in such a way which will allow us to preserve the feedback paths in the re-arranged Chamberlin design.
 As shown in Fig.~\ref{fig:integrator2}, we only need to add a feedforward path to the allpole integrator to turn it into a 1-pole 1-zero configuration, as required by the transfer function.
 For this we need to use a system of update equations,

 where $s(n)$ now represents the filter delay (its state).
+The update order is important here, as the filter state is only changing after its output sample has been produced.